darianmorat/find-then-jump/README.md

 Available keyboard shortcuts in order to use the extension:

-- `findThenJump.initiate`: Starts a jump-search without text selection.
+- `findThenJump2.initiate`: Starts a jump-search without text selection.
-- `findThenJump.initiateWithSelection`: Jump to a search term, selecting all text between the current cursor position and the search term.
+- `findThenJump2.initiateWithSelection`: Jump to a search term, selecting all text between the current cursor position and the search term.

 Example in `settings.json` using [vscode-vim](https://github.com/VSCodeVim/Vim/):
 ```json